devmahesh-5/Backend-adv/Readme.md

   - output of one stage is input of next stage
   - these are used to build relationship between models
   - watch out line number 420 at [user.controller.js](./src/controllers/user.controller.js)

+# Pagination
+What is Pagination?

+pagination is nothing but concept of  providing structure for objects or content in web page.

+for example: we want to show only 10 videos in our webpage and when we click on next the next page pops up and we see it starts with 11th video.

+this is all about pagination.

+traditionally, two main stage is used for it skip and limit

+skip mean what to skip for a page

+limit means how many datas to be shown in the present page.

+what is Aggregation ?

+Aggregation in mongodb is concept of linking models with stages

+each stage being input to another stage.

+stages are $match , $lookup, $project ...

+now how to relate these two?

+it is simple

+ we first create index for the database collection (for which we want to search and apply pagination) Remeber that path is fileld of the collection(or key) and query is the value of field we apply search on the index(i.e, specific model ) for path to be query and get all the data. after getting data we use stages to manipulate datasets searchAfter is the stage which contain pagination token which is created for each page specifies the what is last object/content paginated token is created with { "$meta" : "searchSequenceToken" } syntax and sent to frontend as resonse and later it is used in searchAfter stage.
+//Here is the code
+db.movies.aggregate([
+  {
+    "$search": {
+      "index": "pagination-tutorial",
+      "text": {
+        "path": "title",
+        "query": "summer"
+      },
+      "searchAfter": "COwRGgkpAPQV0hQAAAA=",
+      "sort": { "released": 1 }
+    }
+  },
+  {
+    "$limit": 10
+  },
+  {
+    "$project": {
+      "_id": 0,
+      "title": 1,
+      "released": 1,
+      "genres": 1,
+      "paginationToken" : { "$meta" : "searchSequenceToken" },
+      "score": { "$meta": "searchScore" }
+    }
+  }
+])

+so this code gets 10 document for each page and update pagination token.